AdobeDocs/developers-animatesdk-docs/Text_object/text7.md

 This property corresponds to the XML file in the Configuration/Font Embedding folder.

 ***Note:** Beginning in Flash Professional CS5, font embedding is controlled at the document level instead of the text object level.
-Use the* *["fontItem.embedRanges" on page 311](../fontItem_object/fontIte3.md) property instead of the text.embedRanges property.*
+Use the* *["fontItem.embedRanges"](../fontItem_object/fontIte3.md#fontItem.embedRanges) property instead of the text.embedRanges property.*

 #### Example